TheZohar-Meir/TheMazeOfWazeEx3-OOP/README.md

 #### This project gives the ability to play a Game with two modes, Auto mode and Custome mode.

+#### The Idea of the game is to collect fruits , while playing a manual game , 1 click on a rbobot will select it and double click to a vertex will send the robot to that vertex.

+#### Notice that there are two kinds of "fruits" and a specific way to collect each one, for more information please visit our Wiki section.

 #### This project was wrriten by Zohar Meir & Lidor Tal during our Object Oriented Programming course at Ariel University with the guidance of Professor Boaz Ben Moshe all rights reserved to us ©.

 #### This project contains an stdDraw interface which was created by Robert Sedgewick and Kevin Wayne for future use ©.